Tax Deductible Giving

-Endowment Fee: the foundation charges an annual fee of 1.65% on the market value of the foundation’s main endowment, on a lagged basis, to support foundation operations.
-In addition, the foundation employs professional fund managers, and manager fees are assessed to the endowment.
+Endowment Fee: In addition to costs incurred to manage the endowment, the foundation charges an annual fee of 1.65 percent on the market value of the foundation’s main endowment, on a lagged basis, to support foundation operations.

-Charitable Remainder Trusts and Charitable Gift Annuities: From time to time, the foundation serves as Trustee of charitable remainder unitrusts and annuity trusts (collectively, “CRTs”), and offers charitable gift annuity contracts (“CGAs”) which distribute variable (unitrusts) or fixed (annuity trusts and CGAs) payments to designated beneficiaries for their lifetime or a term of years, with the remainder interest supporting the University of Nebraska upon the termination of the trust.
+Charitable Remainder Trusts and Charitable Gift Annuities: From time to time, the foundation serves as trustee of charitable remainder unitrusts and annuity trusts (collectively referred to as CRTs) and offers charitable gift annuity contracts (CGAs) which distribute variable (unitrusts) or fixed (annuity trusts and CGAs) payments to designated beneficiaries for their lifetime or a term of years, with the remainder interest supporting the designated charitable purpose(s) upon the termination of the trust.
 CRTs or CGAs managed by the foundation are not charged a trustee or administrator fee; however, unless the agreement provides otherwise, any professional fund manager or advisor fees are charged to the CRT or CGA.
 A distribution fee is assessed based on the realized value of the CRT or CGA at the termination of intervening beneficiary interests in accordance with the following schedule:

 Distribution Value of CRT or CGA - Fee

-More than 100% of original value - 2.0% of realized value plus 20.0% of excess over original value
+More than 100 percent of original value - 2.0 percent of realized value plus 20.0 percent of excess over original value

-Endowment Spending Policy: The endowment spending policy allocates a fixed percentage of a market value average (referred to as the “distribution") to each individual fund within the endowment to be utilized for the specific charitable purpose of that fund.
-The spending policy calculates the distribution on the basis of 4.25% of the 20-quarter moving average of the endowment’s market value, as adjusted for new gifts.
-The annual distribution is allocated on a monthly basis to each individual fund and is funded, first from current ordinary income (interest dividends, etc.), and second from capital gains.
+Endowment Spending Policy: The endowment spending policy allocates a fixed percentage of a market value average (referred to as the distribution) to each individual fund within the endowment to be utilized for the specific charitable purpose of that fund.
+The spending policy calculates the distribution on the basis of 4.25 percent of the 20-quarter moving average of the endowment’s market value, as adjusted for new gifts.
+The annual distribution is allocated on a monthly basis to each individual fund and is funded, first from current ordinary income (e.g., interest dividends) and second from capital gains.

-The foundation maintains information on many alumni, donors and friends of the university.
-Some of this information is also generally available from third-party sources such as the Internet, or other sources.
+The foundation maintains information on many alumni, donors and friends of the university and its affiliates.
+Some of this information is generally available from third-party sources such as the internet or other sources.
 Constituent information maintained by the foundation will not be disclosed to any third party without the constituent’s express written consent.
 The foundation also maintains internal reports documenting donor giving records and other financial information, contacts, philanthropic interests and cultivation strategies.
-This information is considered internal work product and would also be considered “trade secret” information vital to the foundation’s business objective.
-This information is protected under Nebraska’s Trade Secrets Act and will not be disclosed to any external source, unless we are required to do so by law.
-In the event any constituent wishes to see his or her own biographical data, past giving information, or direct correspondence to and from the foundation, the foundation will generally provide a reasonable opportunity to view such data during regular business hours at one of the foundation’s offices.
+This information is considered internal work product and would be considered trade secret information vital to the foundation’s business objective.
+This information is protected under Nebraska’s Trade Secrets Act and will not be disclosed to any external source, unless required to do so by law.
+In the event any constituent wishes to see his or her own biographical data, past giving information or direct correspondence to and from the foundation, the foundation will generally provide a reasonable opportunity to view such data during regular business hours at one of the foundation’s offices.

 The foundation maintains physical, electronic and procedural safeguards to protect nonpublic, personally identifiable information and to comply with federal and state laws.
-In addition, we regularly review policies and practices, monitor our computer networks, and evaluate the strength of our security protocol.
+In addition, the foundation regularly reviews policies and practices, monitors its computer networks and evaluates the strength of its security protocol.

 The University of Nebraska Foundation values social media and its role in fostering discussion and engagement about the foundation and its mission.
 The foundation strives to respond to all postings in a timely manner.We ask members of our community to exercise courtesy when posting and treat members of our community with respect.
 Profanity and abusive language are not permitted.
 Comments, posts, or photos that are illegal, obscene, defamatory, threatening, infringing of intellectual property rights, invasive of privacy, or otherwise injurious or objectionable will also be removed.